sott0n/dsgit/README.md

-    switch [COMMIT]               : Switch branch or restore working tree's files. tag [TAG NAME] [COMMIT]       : Set a mark to commit hash. branch [BRANCH NAME] [COMMIT] : Diverge from the main line of development and continue to do work without messing with that main line.
+    switch [COMMIT]               : Switch branch or restore working tree's files. tag [TAG NAME] [COMMIT]       : Set a mark to commit hash. branch [BRANCH NAME] [COMMIT] : Diverge from the main line of development and continue to do work without messing with that main line. status                        : Display a current status of version management. reset [COMMIT]                : Reset to HEAD from specified commit hash. show [OID]                    : Display a commit object's contents.
 ```

 ## How to test